Frank Howard (baseball)

 Frank Oliver Howard (August 8, 1936 – October 30, 2023), nicknamed "Hondo", "the Washington Monument" and "the Capital Punisher", was an American professional baseball player, coach, and manager in Major League Baseball (MLB) who played most of his career for the Los Angeles Dodgers and Washington Senators/Texas Rangers franchises.
 One of the most physically intimidating players in the sport, Howard was 6 ft 7 in tall and weighed between 275 and 295 lb, according to former Senators/Rangers trainer Bill Zeigler.

 Howard was named the National League's Rookie of the Year in for the Dodgers.
 He twice led the American League in home runs, and total bases and once each in slugging percentage, runs batted in, and walks.
 Howard was a four-time MLB All-Star.
 He hit 382 career home runs and was inducted into the Washington Nationals Ring of Honor after his retirement.

 Early life

 Frank Oliver Howard was born on August 8, 1936, in Columbus, Ohio, to John and Erma Howard, the third of six children.
 His father was a machinist for the Chesapeake and Ohio Railway and had played semi-professional baseball, later on encouraging his son's interest in the game.

 Howard attended South High School in Columbus, Ohio, and Ohio State University, where he played college baseball and college basketball for the Ohio State Buckeyes.
 He was an All-American in both basketball and baseball.
-He averaged 20.1 points and 15.3 rebounds per game in 1957, and was drafted the following year by the Philadelphia Warriors of the National Basketball Association.
+In basketball, he averaged 20.1 points and 15.3 rebounds per game in 1957, and was drafted the following year by the Philadelphia Warriors of the National Basketball Association.